Grave monument from Kallithea: Description

 The grave monument is composed of a limestone podium, which supports a marble pedestal with steps.
 On top of that, there are three statues inside an Ionic naiskos (a small temple).
 The three statues inside are of a family.
 The one on the far left is of Nikeratos, who wears a himation.
 The center statue is of his son, Polyxenos, who is depicted as a naked athlete in the contrapposto pose.
 The statue on the right is of one of the family's slave boys.
-The father and the slave boy and both in a static pose.
+The father and the slave boy are both in a static pose.
 All three have the softened musculature indicative of the Hellenistic period.
 The monument has noticeably aged.
 Limestone, a softer rock, has caused the podium to lose a few large chunks due to weathering.
 The marble pedestal has a few large cracks and a couple small missing pieces.
 The main frieze was done in relief.
 It depicts an Amazonomachy, where Greeks fought the tribe of warrior women.
 There is a blank area between two sections of the relief frieze, which may have been a painted frieze that has faded away with time.
 The naiskos is in a rather poor condition as all three statues inside have had their heads fall off.